thsetz/ps.basic/docs/source/usage.rst

 are used with the help of `ps.herald and ps_bridge <https://psherald.readthedocs.io/en/latest/>`_: to handle the streams of logging messages.
 ``suffix`` is  used to define a DEV_STAGE specific suffix for configuration and logging files.
-``l_admin_mail`` provides a list of email addreses to be used to send emails to service specific admins.
+``l_admin_mail`` provides a list of email addresses to be used to send emails to service specific admins.

 Initially the attributes in ``ps.basic.Config`` are undefined.